Daviteq Technologies

 How Does LoRaWAN® Work?

-LoRaWAN® operates in unlicensed radio frequency bands (such as 868 MHz in Europe or 915 MHz in the US).
-It uses a star-of-stars topology, where end devices (sensors) send data to gateways, which then forward it to a central network server via standard IP connections.
-The server processes and routes the data to applications or databases.
+LoRaWAN® operates in unlicensed radio frequency bands such as 868 MHz in Europe or 915 MHz in the US.
+It uses a star-of-stars architecture, where end devices (sensors) send data to gateways.
+The gateways then forward this data to a central network server via standard IP connections.

-This structure allows thousands of devices to connect to a single gateway, making it highly scalable and cost-effective for large deployments.
+The network server processes and routes the information to applications or databases, enabling secure and efficient IoT communication.
+Thanks to this structure, thousands of devices can connect to a single gateway, making LoRaWAN highly scalable and cost-effective for large deployments.

 LoRaWAN uses a star-of-stars network topology to connect low-power IoT devices over long distances.
 Here’s a simplified breakdown of how it works: